China’s Local Public Finance in Transition

 The revenue from land sales has been a major source of funding for investment in infrastructure capital, often required to provide services to the newly converted urban land.
 In areas where urban land is in short supply revenues have been significant, and the incentive to produce more revenue has led to excessive land conversions.
 This practice has created low-density development in the periphery of some metropolitan areas while leaving large areas of urbanized land undeveloped.

 This book presents the proceedings of a conference cosponsored by the Lincoln Institute and the Peking University–Lincoln Institute Center for Urban Development and Land Policy in May 2008, plus two additional chapters.
-It will be a valuable resource for government officials, public finance practitioners, academic researchers, university faculty and students, and others concerned with government tax and expenditure policies and practices in China.
-This volume will be translated into Chinese and published in association with the Peking–Lincoln Center in Beijing.
+It is a valuable resource for government officials, public finance practitioners, academic researchers, university faculty and students, and others concerned with government tax and expenditure policies and practices in China.

 Table of Contents